🛠️ Live Workshop: Proven templates from AWS, Qlik and Supabase to unlock the $900B cloud marketplace opportunity → Register now

 3. Standardizing your pricing model

 The hyperscalers allow you to model your product pricing for a global user base.
-Hence, sellers must diligently set their pricing strategies to match pricing on public properties outside of Cloud Marketplaces to build trust and execute fair pricing for all clients.
+Hence, sellers must diligently set their pricing strategies to match pricing on public properties outside of cloud marketplaces to build trust and execute fair pricing for all clients.

 4. The long-term game

 Cloud marketplaces drive the best results in the long term.
 List-and-forget does not work out.
-The channel needs you to invest time and work closely with the cloud marketplace team, route your existing deals to the cloud marketplace, deepen your relationships - and eventually expand into Co-selling programs.
+The channel needs you to invest time and work closely with the cloud marketplace team, route your existing deals to the cloud marketplace, deepen your relationships, and eventually expand into Co-selling programs.

-Choosing the right cloud marketplace
+How to choose the right cloud marketplace for your product

 1. User base and target audience